 Well I know it’s very hard to make brownies healthy, but bear with me.
 I’ve done my best to make these cashew nut butter brownies as healthy as possible whilst still retaining their essential sweet fudgy brownieness.
 I think I’ve done it.

-When I was asked to choose some products from leading purveyor of sports nutrition, My Protein, I was excited to see organic freekah in stock.
+When a leading purveyor of sports nutrition, My Protein asked me to choose some products from their range, I was excited to see organic freekah in stock.
 I’ve never actually used it before and was keen to do so.
 I also chose some coconut oil and a kilo tub of cashew nut butter – yes, a whole kilo.
-Of all the nut butters cashew nut butter is my favourite, but I’d never used it for cooking.
-Coconut oil seems to have come into its own recently, providing a healthy alternative to dairy fat and its benefits are well known.
+Of all the nut butters cashew nut butter is my favourite, but this is the first time I’ve ever cooked with it.
+Coconut oil seems to have come into its own recently.
+It provides a healthy alternative to dairy fat and its benefits are well known.

 Seeing as brownies feature in this month’s We Should Cocoa, why not, I thought, use these three ingredients for a healthier take on an old classic.
 I debated whether to mix in the nut butter thoroughly or ripple it through the mixture.
 The latter won out.

-Well you wouldn’t know these brownies with cashew nut butter were a healthier version; they were lush, fudgy with a true brownie taste and texture.
-The nut butter interspersed like cookie dough through ice cream gives additional variation in flavour, texture and appearance.
+Well you wouldn’t know these cashew nut butter brownies were a healthier version.
+This is because they’re lush, fudgy and have a true brownie taste and texture.
+The nut butter, interspersed like cookie dough through ice cream, gives additional variation in flavour, texture and appearance.
 If you like cashews, these are the brownies for you.